jamescadigan97/snowfall/README.md

 ## Examples of SQL queries
 Who will be a this page be for?

 For people who want to easily check on their favorite mountains.
-My favorite out West was Steamboat.
+My personal favorite out West was Steamboat.
 ![ScreenShot](/Screenshots/Steamboat.png)